Selling a Professional Services Business in Copenhagen

 - Financing context: A buyer's ability to fund a Copenhagen Professional Services acquisition depends on earnings visibility, downside protection, and any local working-capital or approval issues, especially where Debt appetite improves with predictable contracts, high governance quality, and limited exposure to volatile input costs.

-- Diligence focus: A buyer reviewing Professional Services in Copenhagen will test whether the local growth case survives the sector-specific issues behind Revenue Quality: Retainer vs. Project, including this execution point: Client consent, partner incentives, retention packages, deferred consideration, and non-compete enforceability often shape the final structure.
+- Diligence focus: A buyer reviewing Professional Services in Copenhagen will test whether the local growth case survives the sector-specific issues behind Revenue Quality, WIP, and Debtor Discipline, including this execution point: Client consent, engagement-letter assignment, conflicts, professional indemnity cover, claims history, partner incentives, WIP and debtor schedules, retention packages, deferred consideration, and restrictive covenant enforceability often shape the final structure.

-- Preparation priority: The company should be able to prove Retainer revenue and contracted income with data, contracts, customer evidence, and management explanations before buyer leverage increases, while also planning for the fact that Danish employment matters, customer consent, environmental or product compliance, and Nordic buyer process norms should be reflected in timing.
+- Preparation priority: The company should be able to prove Retainer, framework, and repeat revenue with data, contracts, customer evidence, and management explanations before buyer leverage increases, while also planning for the fact that Danish employment matters, customer consent, environmental or product compliance, and Nordic buyer process norms should be reflected in timing.

 Why this market matters